Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Results

-Table \ref{tab:OTNSizeVary} reports the average quality of solutions found by LNS to the OT model across varying neighbourhood sizes, focal block selection methods, variable fixing strategies, and neighbourhood formation strategies.
-We report solution quality in terms of the gap to the best known upper bound on the objective of the model, found after solving the full model with Gurobi for 148 hours.
-For OT, we set the unfix window $UW$ to the length of the planning horizon.
-OT has blending constraints, but no minimum production constraints.
+We apply LNS to an initial solution with an optimality gap of 27.1\%, found with sliding windows $W = 5$, $H = 2$, and $O = 1$.
+Table \ref{tab:OTNSizeVary}, in the appendix (\textit{Detailed Results}), reports the average quality of solutions found by LNS across varying neighbourhood sizes (50 to 150), focal block selection methods (OBJ, MD, RAND, and MIX), variable fixing strategies (S/D and S/D + F), use of RINS as a solving strategy (yes/no), and neighbourhood formation strategies (Timing and Blending, Timing only, Blending only, and None).
+We report solution quality in terms of the gap to the best known upper bound on the objective, found after solving the full model with Gurobi for 148 hours, warm started with the same initial solution used as the starting point for LNS.
+We set the unfix window $UW$ to the length of the planning horizon.
+Oyu Tolgoi has blending constraints, but no minimum production constraints.
 Consequently, both the Timing and Blending strategies are applicable.
-We contrast the performance of LNS when either, or both, of these strategies are applied.
-Most entries in Table \ref{tab:OTNSizeVary} start with an initial solution with a gap of 27.1\%, obtained by sliding windows with parameters $H = 2,$ $O = 1,$ and $W = 5$.
-The last entry in Table \ref{tab:OTNSizeVary} applies LNS to a starting solution with a gap of 99.9\%, obtained by sliding windows using $H = 0,$ $O = 0,$ and $W = 4$.
-LNS MIPs are solved to a gap of 0.05\%, or to a time limit of 600s.
-LNS is terminated after either 12 hours or when the improvement rate falls below 1\%.
-Best settings are in bold.
+Across all LNS runs on the Oyu Tolgoi model, MIPs are terminated at a gap of 0.05\%, or after 600s, and LNS is terminated after 12 hrs or when the improvement rate falls below 1\%.